 Work Related Learning

-Students in Level 2+ and Level 3 have dedicated work experience weeks as a key part of their studies.
-These will take place as follows:
+Students in Level 2 and Level 3 have dedicated work experience weeks as a key part of their studies.
+The dates will be available here in due course.

 To read The UCL Academy’s Careers Education Information Advice and Guidance Policy please click here.